-Click below to Download your Printable Fact Sheet of the Dangerous Dogs Act in Western Australia
+Click below to Download your Printable Dangerous Dogs Legislation in Western Australia

 The Dog Amendment Bill 2013 demands that all declared dangerous dogs, restricted breeds and commercial security dogs must comply with the regulations below or face a court-imposed fine for each offense.

 Table of Contents

 The Dangerous Dog Act in Western Australia has listed several breeds of dogs that are known to be naturally aggressive.
 These dogs are restricted and owners are expected to comply with each requirement mentioned below.
 These are the dog breeds that are restricted in WA: